WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 #### 4. Do you have any questions about the program?

-Please let us know if you have any questions about the program that aren't answered in the [RCP Student Internship Program Handbook.](/RDM-0220-RCP-Student-Internship-Handbook.pdf)
+Please let us know if you have any questions about the program that aren't answered in the [RCP Student Internship Program Handbook](/RDM-0220-RCP-Student-Internship-Handbook.pdf), the [FAQ online](faq), or the [RCP Student Internship Onboarding Checklist](https://figshare.com/articles/online_resource/RDM_0138_RCP_Student_Onboarding_Checklist/23280815).

 ## List of projects